You are not old enough to view this content

 OVER 21?

-Cannabis enthusiasts everywhere have fine tuned their own preferences, through flavor, taste, or effects of a particular strain.
+Whether as a complement to flower or as a substitute, concentrates have evolved from basic extracts into a variety of live resin, rosin, and specialty extracts such as water hash.
+Cannabis enthusiasts everywhere have fine-tuned their own preferences, through flavor, taste, or effects of a particular strain.
 These connoisseurs can discern high quality cannabis through a combination of factors including trichome volume, THC levels, physical appearance, aroma, and genetics.
 Fact: flower and concentrates have vastly different appearances.
-If you’re new to the concentrate scene you may ask “What do I need to look for, particularly when it comes to shatter?”
+If you’re new to the concentrate scene you may ask “What do I need to look for?”
+Good question!
+At Seed & Smith, we use an evaluation method called the 3 Cs — COLOR, CLARITY, and CONSISTENCY.
+The 3 Cs of concentrates provide a well-rounded metric to help even the newest consumer educate themselves and tailor their preference.

 Color